-MEASURE GOOD FAIR IMPROVE WALES AVERAGE Merthyr Tydfil LPA LAST YEAR Mert Tydfil THIS Y Plan making Is there a current Development Plan in place that is within the plan period?
-Yes No Yes Yes Yes LDP preparation deviation from the dates specified in the original Delivery Agreement, in months <12 13-17 18+ 60 N/A N/A Annual Monitoring Reports produced following LDP adoption Yes No Yes Yes Yes The local planning authority's current housing land supply in years >5 4-4.9 <4 4.2 3.6 2.5 Efficiency Percentage of "major" applications determined within time periods required Not set Not set Not set 24 29 60 Average time taken to determine "major" applications in days Not set Not set Not set 206 No Data 53 Percentage of all applications determined within time periods required >80 60.1-79.9 <60 73 83 93 Average time taken to determine all applications in days Not set Not set Not set 76 No Data 50 Quality Percentage of Member made decisions against officer advice Not set Not set Not set 11 0.5 0 Percentage of appeals dismissed >66 55.1-65.9 <55 66 60 80 Applications for costs at Section 78 appeal upheld in the reporting 0 1 2 0 0 0 period - 2 0 0 0 Engagement Does the local planning authority allow members of the public to address the Planning Committee?
-Yes No Yes No No Does the local planning authority have an officer on duty to Yes No -Yes -Yes
+MEASURE GOOD FAIR IMPROVE WALES AVERAGE Merthyr Tydfil LPA LAST YEAR Merthyr Tydfil LPA THIS YEAR Plan making Is there a current Development Plan in place that is within the plan period?
+Yes No Yes Yes Yes LDP preparation deviation from the dates specified in the original Delivery Agreement, in months <12 13-17 18+ 47 N/A N/A Annual Monitoring Reports produced following LDP adoption Yes No Yes Yes Yes The local planning authority's current housing land supply in years >5 <5 3.9 2.5 2.8 Efficiency • Percentage of "major" applications determined within time periods required Not set Not set Not set 35 60 81 Average time taken to determine "major" applications in days Not set Not set Not set 213 53 108 Percentage of all applications determined within time periods required >80 60.1-79.9 <60 77 93 97

+MEASURE GOOD FAIR IMPROVE WALES AVERAGE Merthyr Tydfil LPA LAST YEAR Average time taken to determine all applications in days <67 67-111 112+ 77 50 Quality Percentage of Member made decisions against officer advice <5 4.9-8.9 9+ 9 0 Percentage of appeals dismissed >66 55.1-65.9 <55 66 80 Applications for costs at Section 78 appeal upheld in the reporting period 0 1 2 0 0 Engagement Does the local planning authority allow members of the public to address the Planning Committee?
+Yes No Yes No Does the local planning authority have an officer on duty to provide advice to members of the public?
+Yes No Yes Yes Does the local planning authority's web site have an online register of planning applications, which members of the public can access, track their progress (and view their content)?
+Yes Partial No Yes Yes Enforcement